 - Coordinating family life before, during and after hospitalization

-Families - If you are interested in receiving mentor services please contact the Family Mentor Program liaison listed below.
+Families: If you are interested in receiving mentor services please contact a Family Mentor Program liaison listed below.

-Staff - If you have identified a family who may benefit from having a Mentor or would like to refer a parent to become a mentor, please contact the Family Mentor Program liaison below.
+Staff: If you have identified a family who may benefit from having a mentor or would like to refer a parent to become a mentor, please contact a Family Mentor Program liaison below.